Biodiversity conservation and utilisation of ecosystem services in wetlands of transboundary significance in the Nile Basin

 State of implementation/results

-- Regional Cooperation: A panel of experts from all ten NBI member countries is currently finalising a TEEB report (The Economics of Ecosystems and Biodiversity) for wetlands in the Nile region.
-After the evaluation of studies on the economics of wetland conservation, case studies in four wetland landscapes have been carried out.
+- A panel of experts from all ten NBI member countries has produced a TEEB report (The Economics of Ecosystems and Biodiversity) for wetlands in the Nile region.
+Case studies for four wetland landscapes were completed.